It is also known as halitosis or fetor oris. Halitosis can cause significant worry, embarrassment, and anxiety but it is relatively easy to remedy.

 As mentioned earlier, the most common reason for bad breath is oral hygiene, but other situations can also be to blame.

-- Ketoacidosis: when the insulin levels of a person with diabetes are very low, their bodies can no longer use sugar and begin to use fat stores instead.
+- Ketoacidosis: When the insulin levels of a person with diabetes are very low, their bodies can no longer use sugar and begin to use fat stores instead.
 When fat is broken down, ketones are produced and build up.
 Ketones can be poisonous when found in large numbers and produce a distinctive and unpleasant breath odor.
-Ketoacidosis is a serious and potentially life-threatening condition5
+Ketoacidosis is a serious and potentially life-threatening condition.

-- Bronchiectasis: a long-term condition where airways are wider than normal, allowing for a build-up of mucus that leads to bad breath7
+- Bronchiectasis: This is a long-term condition in which airways become wider than normal, allowing for a build-up of mucus that leads to bad breath.

 Oral hygiene is the key to most bad breath issues.

-Other lifestyle and home remedies for bad breath include:
+Other lifestyle changes and home remedies for bad breath include:

-- Brush teeth: brush at least twice a day, but preferably after each meal
+- Brush the teeth: Be sure to brush at least twice a day, preferably after each meal.

-- Floss: flossing reduces the build-up of food particles and plaque from between the teeth - brushing only cleans around 60% of the surface of the tooth
+- Floss: Flossing reduces the build-up of food particles and plaque from between the teeth.
+Brushing only cleans around 60 percent of the surface of the tooth.

-- Clean dentures: anything that goes into your mouth - dentures, bridge, mouth guard - should be cleaned as recommended on a daily basis.
+- Clean dentures: Anything that goes into your mouth, including dentures, a bridge, or a mouth guard, should be cleaned as recommended on a daily basis.
 Cleaning prevents the bacteria from building up and being transferred back into the mouth.
-Changing toothbrush every 2-3 months is also important for similar reasons
+Changing toothbrush every 2 to 3 months is also important for similar reasons.

-- Brush tongue: bacteria, food and dead cells commonly build up on the tongue, especially in smokers or those with a particularly dry mouth.
-Sometimes, a tongue scraper can be useful
+- Brush tongue: Bacteria, food, and dead cells commonly build up on the tongue, especially in smokers or those with a particularly dry mouth.
+A tongue scraper can sometimes be useful.

-If breath odor persists despite the factors listed above being under control, it is recommended that an individual visits a doctor for further tests to rule out other conditions.
+If breath odor persists despite controlling these factors, it is recommended that an individual visits a doctor for further tests to rule out other conditions.